jarvisc1/CoMix/README.md

 1. Create panel and wave specific folders in data and outputs using the exisitng structure (refer to `inst/scripts/000_run_all.R`, will add a map below)
 2. Add clean data for participants and contacts from the CoMix survey to the data folder
 3. Update variable names to match folder paths and age limits in the file `inst/scripts/000_run_all.R` and run the file.
-Outputs will appear as mapped in the path settings of the file.
+Outputs will be stored as mapped in the path settings of the file.